plblum/jivs/docs/Understanding_Builder.md

 ## Class overview

-The Builders and Model Rules work together to prepare the complete object tree of `ValidationManagerConfig`.
+The Builders and Model Rules work together to prepare the complete object tree of `ValueHostsManagerConfig`.

 ### Configuration builders

-* `ValidationManagerConfigBuilder` is the starting point of the **Builder API**.
-It handles the top-level properties of `ValidationManagerConfig`, including callback properties like `onValueChanged`.
+* `ValueHostsManagerConfigBuilder` is the starting point of the **Builder API**.
+It handles the top-level properties of `ValueHostsManagerConfig`, including callback properties like `onValueChanged`.
 Its main functions add ValueHosts.
-* `ValueHostConfigBuilder` is used internally by `ValidationManagerConfigBuilder` when adding `ValueHosts`.
+* `ValueHostConfigBuilder` is used internally by `ValueHostsManagerConfigBuilder` when adding `ValueHosts`.
 It creates and configures `ValueHostConfig` subclasses, including `FieldValueHostConfig`, `StaticValueHostConfig`, and `CalcValueHostConfig`.
-* `ValidatorBuilder` attaches validators to a `FieldValueHostConfig` through its `validatorConfigs` property. `ValidationManagerConfigBuilder.field()` returns a `ValidatorBuilder` to start the fluent syntax, and each validator function on `ValidatorBuilder` returns the same builder to continue the chain.
+* `ValidatorBuilder` attaches validators to a `FieldValueHostConfig` through its `validatorConfigs` property. `ValueHostsManagerConfigBuilder.field()` returns a `ValidatorBuilder` to start the fluent syntax, and each validator function on `ValidatorBuilder` returns the same builder to continue the chain.
 If you add a new validator function for a condition, you'll add it here too.

 ### Condition builders